-- Using an e-mail account assigned to someone else. - Giving someone else access to the student's own account.

-- Sending secure exam codes to any other student. - Sending harassing, obscene and/or threatening messages. - Sending unsolicited junk mail including chain letters. - Sending material that infringes upon the copyright or patent of another person. - Sending commercial, political or advertising material. - Operating a personal business using the student's own LECOM e-mail account. - Sending mass e-mails without proper authorization. - Soliciting on behalf of another organization. - Automatic forwarding of the student's own LECOM e-mail account to another e-mail account, e.g., gmail.com, yahoo.com, and outlook.com. - Using e-mail to reveal confidential information about students or employees to anyone who has neither a need nor a right to have the information, including information that is protected by FERPA or HIPAA. - Sending or forwarding hate mail, discriminatory remarks, pornographic material, political propaganda, spam, or other e-mail nuisances.
+- □ Using an e-mail account assigned to someone else. - \Box Giving someone else access to your account. - □ Sending secure exam codes to any other student. - □ Sending harassing, obscene and/or threatening messages. - □ Sending unsolicited junk mail including chain letters. - \Box Sending material that infringes upon the copyright or patent of another person. - □ Sending commercial, political or advertising material. - □ Operating a personal business using your LECOM e-mail account. - □ Sending mass e-mails without proper authorization. - □ Soliciting on behalf of another organization. - □ Automatic forwarding of your LECOM e-mail account to another e-mail account, e.g., gmail.com, yahoo.com, and outlook.com. - □ Using e-mail to reveal confidential information about students or employees to anyone who has neither a need nor a right to have the information, including information that is protected by FERPA or HIPAA. - □ Sending or forwarding hate mail, discriminatory remarks, pornographic material, political propaganda, spam or other e-mail nuisances.

-If pornographic or other inappropriate material is received, advise the sender, if possible, to cease; forward the e-mail to Student Affairs or IT; and delete it.
+If you receive pornographic or other inappropriate material, advise the sender, if possible, to cease; forward the e-mail to Student Affairs or IT; and delete it.

-Please be aware that LECOM's firewall may not stop all malicious programs or inappropriate content.
+Please be aware that our firewall may not stop all malicious programs or inappropriate content.
 Phishing emails are very common.
 Do not respond to e-mails that ask for personal information or click on any links within them.
-If the validity of an email is questionable, please forward it to issupport@lecom.edu for verification.
-Also, please remember to keep anti-virus software up to date.
-Any problems or questions, please call IT support at 1-844-276-9918 option 4 or e-mail issupport@lecom.edu.
+If you question the validity of an email, please forward it to issupport@lecom.edu for verification.
+Also, please remember to keep your anti-virus software up to date.
+If you have any problems or questions, please call IT support at 1-844-276-9918 option 4 or e-mail issupport@lecom.edu.